 - Don’t be forced to pay.
 You should NOT pay for such an email – Period.
 There is no guarantee that the hacker wouldn’t make the details public, even if they have the data they claim.

 Finally, stay alert.
-Knowing about different security concerns like phishing and breachstortion and ensuring that your teams and employees are aware and educated about these scams are key steps in ensuring cybersecurity.
+Knowing about different security concerns like phishing and breachstortion with the help of cyber security course in hyderabad and ensuring that your teams and employees are aware and educated about these scams are key steps in ensuring cybersecurity.
 Also, such emails and scams must be reported, via the standard means and protocols.